Graiza31/lita/README.md

 # lita
-This is where I document my first project while learning Data Analysis with Incubator Hub
+This is where I documented my first project while learning Data Analysis with Incubator Hub.